Roswell Eaton Goodell

-Roswell Eaton Goodell (October 21, 1825 – October 9, 1903) was a politician and businessman who served in several political positions.
+Roswell Eaton Goodell (October 21, 1825 – October 9, 1903) was an American politician and businessman who served in several political positions.

-Among the government positions Goodell held was Sheriff of LaSalle County, Illinois, Secertary of the Illinois Senate, Secretary of the Illinois Canal Commission, Chicago City Marshall, and Postmaster of Leadville, Colorado.
+Among the government positions Goodell held was Sheriff of LaSalle County, Illinois, Secretary of the Illinois Senate, Secretary of the Illinois Canal Commission, Chicago City Marshall, and Postmaster of Leadville, Colorado.
 He was also a commissioner of the World's Columbian Exposition.

 In the private sector, positions he held included superintendent of the Chicago and Alton Railroad, president of the Fourth National Bank of Chicago, and president of the Denver Stock Exchange.

 Goodell was the son-in-law of a Governor of Illinois, Joel Aldrich Matteson, and the father-in-law of a Governor of Colorado, James Benton Grant.

 Biography

-Goodell was born in October 21, 1825, in Abington, Connecticut, to Roswell and Olive Goodell.
-His father was a farmer.
+Several sources say Goodell was born in October 21, 1825, in Abington, Connecticut; though the LaSalle County, Illinois Genealogy Guild believes he was born in 1827 in Pomfret, Connecticut.
+He was the son of father Roswell and mother Olive.
+His father was a farmer and/or an architect.
 His great-great-great grandfather had settled in Abington in 1699, and had been one of the early settlers of the area.

 In 1834, he moved with his parents to Ottawa, Illinois.
+They lived near Buffalo Rock.
 He was educated in public schools in Ottawa.
 Goodell's father died in 1838.
 To support the family, until the age of 15, Goodell worked on a farm in the summers.

-At the age of fifteen, he became Deputy Postmaster of Ottawa.
-He then clerked at the J. Y. Sanger & Company general store in Chicago, before returning to Ottawa and becoming Deputy LaSalle County Recorder.
+At the age of fifteen, he became deputy postmaster of Ottawa.
+He then clerked at the J. Y. Sanger & Company general store in Chicago, before returning to Ottawa and becoming deputy recorder of LaSalle County.

 From 1846 to 1847 he served in the Mexican–American War.
 He served in the company headed by Theophilus Lyle Dickey.
 He was appointed by John J. Hardin to serve as secretary of the First Regiment of Illinois Volunteers.
 While stationed at Buena Vista, he was appointed postmaster of the Northern Division of the United States Army.
-During the Battle of Buena Vista, he closed his postoffice and joined his regiment to fight on the battlefield.
+During the Battle of Buena Vista, he closed his post office and joined his regiment to fight on the battlefield.